nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `TASK_TIME` should follow the format of `HH:MM`.

 Examples:
-* `edittask 3 -ti 2 -tn Group Project Meeting` Changes the description of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.
+* `edit 3 -ti 2 -tn Group Project Meeting` Changes the description of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.
-* `edittask 2 -ti 3 -tn Presentation Meeting -ta Zoom -ti 5 -td 2021-12-20` Changes the 3rd and 5th task of the second person in the list.
+* `edit 2 -ti 3 -tn Presentation Meeting -ta Zoom -ti 5 -td 2021-12-20` Changes the 3rd and 5th task of the second person in the list.
 Description of the 3rd task is changed to`Presentation Meeting` and address to `Zoom`, and date of the 5th task is changed to `2021-12-21`.

-### Mark task as done:
+### Mark task as done: `donetask`

 Marks existing tasks in ContactSH as done.